R-e-d-J/rebook/README.md

 # Rebook 2

-rebook is a Tcl/Tk based GUI for the PDF conversion tool, k2pdfopt.
+ReBook2 is a OOP rewriting of rebook whitch is a Tcl/Tk based GUI for the PDF conversion tool, k2pdfopt.
+ReBook2 is ***largely*** inspired by Pu Wang's rebook.

+#### Advantage of ReBook2

+- rebook rewrote in the *Object Oriented Programming* paradigm (and other code improvement)
+- support crop-margin and cropboxes
+- cropboxes bug fixed
+- support multiple saved preset
+- support more device
+- support DJVU file
+- …

-Rebook depends on python3 and Tcl/Tk 8.6.
-Tck/Tk with version lower than 8.6 doesn't work.
+Rebook2 depends on python3 and Tcl/Tk 8.6 (Tck/Tk with version lower than 8.6 doesn't work).

 ## Installation
 Download or clone the git projet.